n-pontes/library-app/README.md

 ## Stage with Added UI
 ### Benefits I got:
 + Gained hands-on experience in creating a user-friendly interface.
-+ Improved my understanding of object-oriented programming (OOP) in JavaScript.
++ Improved my understanding of object-oriented programming in JavaScript.
 + Enhanced my skills in styling and layout using CSS Grid.
 + Developed problem-solving skills through debugging and optimizing functionality.